jbestenlehner/mat1820_example/_build/html/_sources/docs/session4.md

 ```
 `a_list` is a _iterable_ object while `element` is the variable where the elements of `a_list` are assigned to.

 Note: The end of the `for` statement is indicated by a `:`.
-In the next line follow instruction/statements, which are indented like bullet points.
+In the line below follow instructions/statements, which are indented like bullet points.
 Python relies on indentation (whitespace at the beginning of a line) to define blocks of code.

 :::{warning}